MRI-Lab-Graz/master-thesis-overleaf/README.md

 ### Step 1: Upload to Overleaf
 1. Go to https://www.overleaf.com
 2. Create a new project → **Upload Project**
-3. Upload this repository as a ZIP
+3. Easiest: upload the prepared `overleaf.zip` (from GitHub Releases) — or zip this repository yourself and upload it.

 ### Step 2: Choose Your Language
 Open **ONE** of these files: